 The western United States is full of springtime surprises.
 We're seeing a lot of new plant growth in those desert climates because of the delicate balance of blazing heat during the day and freezing temperatures at night.
 It is safe to say that spring is alive and well in the West.
-States like Arizona and New Mexico have a heavy tree pollination season that tends to run long throughout the spring and early summer, causing allergy sufferers to stay miserable for a long time.
+States like Colorado, Arizona, and New Mexico have a heavy tree pollination season that tends to run long throughout the spring and early summer, causing allergy sufferers to stay miserable for a long time.

 Top March allergens:

 Top March Allergies Across the Country:

 Oak trees are big, bright, and beautiful trees, but they come with a price.
 During the spring season, thousands of pollen grains are released, causing allergy sufferers across the country to suffer.

 Oak trees are found in every state except Alaska and Hawaii.
 Due to the sheer volume of oak trees across the country, oak has become a severe allergen.
 Once the temperatures rise, all of the oak trees pollinate at once.
 This means thousands of grains of pollen are being released into the air at the same time, along with pollen from other trees like elm, ash, and cottonwood.
 Chances are, if you feel any of these symptoms below during the month of March, you’re probably allergic to oak.
 However, since there are so many trees pollinating at this time of year, it could be one of those as well.
 Getting an allergy test will help narrow down exactly what trees you’re allergic to, so when spring comes around, you’ll know which ones to avoid!

 Symptoms of oak allergies:

 - Itchy, watery eyes

 - Constant sneezing or wheezing